they-call-me-andrei/Arduino_Box/README.md

 ->speaker

 **Details**
-->I have documented the project's evolution and the final result in the attached zip archive.
+->I have documented the project's evolution and the final result in the attached .rar archive.